hpjeonGIT/Tips/CV.md

     - CI/CD using Bash scripting, CMake, CTest, and Google test
     - Python and Bash scripting for the test automation, model conversion, unit-test, post-processing, and data analytics
     - Optimized MPI communication pattern and data gathering using serialization
-    - Investigated Cray environment and updated cmake/source code as necessary
+    - Investigated Cray environment and optimized performance over cpu-binding and architecture
   - Assisted HPC SW environment for scientific computing
     - Installed/managed Open Source SW like LLVM, PETSc, Scalapack, Trilinos, Deal.II, MOOSE, OpenPBS, and commercial SW like Matlab, Mathematica, SLB Eclipse/IX/Visage, providing module environment
     - Installed RHEL7/8 and Ubuntu20 on workstations, and managed Linux cluster using HP CMU and SLURM job scheduler